 Building the road to 2030 with Science Based Targets

-Recycling & recycled content
+Recycling & circular economy

 Our cartons contain fibres of very high quality that can be recycled up to seven times.
 The challenge is to continue to make national collection and recycling facilities more widely available and easily accessible, so more people can recycle.
 Therefore, Elopak works together with industry peers to increase and strengthen the collection and recycling of cartons across our markets.